jckleiner/config/mac-setup-script/macos-on-vbox/README.md

 1. `brew install gzip` This will install GNU gzip to BREW-Cellar.
 2. Update PATH `sudo nano /etc/paths` and add the path to the GNU gzip at the top of the file

-### Uninstall VBox - MacOs
-Vbox comes with an installation script `VirbualBox_uninstall.tool` in the `.dmg` file.
-Run that to clean all vbox files from your macOs system.